Trần Lương: Tầm Tã - Soaked in the Long Rain

 Ngāmotu Beach

-Over the opening weekend of his exhibition Tầm Tã – Soaked in the long rain, we invite you to participate in a durational performance alongside Vietnamese artist Trần Lương.
+Over the opening weekend of his exhibition Tầm Tã – Soaked in the long rain, Trần Lương realised his first performance in Aotearoa.

-This performance furthers the artist’s interest in engaging with different communities and contexts through acts of unconditional trust.
-Over two days, the artist will be present at different locations in Ngāmotu with his head covered, simply waiting for an encounter to happen.
-Passersby are invited to guide the artist in any direction they wish.
+This performance furthered the artist’s interest in engaging with different communities and contexts through acts of unconditional trust.
+Over two days, the artist was present at different locations in Ngāmotu with his head covered, simply waiting for an encounter to happen.
+Passersby were invited to guide the artist in any direction they wish.

 Published alongside the exhibition, Tầm Tã –– Soaked in the Long Rain is the first comprehensive publication exploring Trần Lương’s practice.